When using Exclaimer, all emails with a signature applied are converted to HTML format.

 This is behavior by design.

-We are currently updating the signature template library, but if you can't find a design that you like, we can build a signature for you.
+We recommend taking a look at our Signatures Lookbook for inspiration on designing a signature, but if you cannot find a design that you like, we can build a signature for you.

 We have a dedicated template services team who will take a design you like or have in mind, and build it for your use within our products.

-Note that this is a paid service; for more information, see Email Signature Template Services.
+Note that this is a paid service; for more information, contact the Template Services team.

-This issue usually happens if you have set 10px on the text boxes instead of 10pt.
+This issue usually happens if you have set px on the text boxes instead of pt.

 You can change this using the Font Size drop-down arrow.